- I. Introduction

 4. Events and Tournaments

 Golf tournaments attract both professional players and spectators from around the world.
-Hosting prestigious events like the Masters or The Open Championship brings substantial revenue opportunities for host cities through ticket sa
+Hosting prestigious events like the Masters or The Open Championship brings substantial revenue opportunities for host cities through ticket sales, sponsorships deals with companies looking for exposure during these events.

 5. Equipment Sales